 This is a collection of extracts from Schrödinger's 1944 book What is life? with some comments added by me, mainly trying to clarify what I think he is saying and why I think it is so important for anyone trying to understand how life as we know it is possible in this physical universe.
 What needs to be explained is not just how particular forms of life are possible, but how the mechanisms of physics and chemistry support the continual production of new forms of life.
-It is often claimed that the theory of natural selection answers that question, but it doesn't answer the question: what provides the increasingly complex and varied collections of options for natural selection to choose from?
+It is often claimed that the Darwin/Wallace theory of evolution by natural selection answers that question, but it doesn't answer this question: what provides the increasingly complex and varied collections of options for natural selection to choose from?
 My (partial) answer is: an increasingly complex and varied collection of construction kits, themselves products of evolution by natural selection.
 (Compare recursive structure-building functions in computing.)

 What Schrödinger tried to do in this book could be described as attempting to characterise key features of the Fundamental Construction Kit (FCK) required to support the many types of Derived Construction Kit (DCK) required for biological evolution to have produced the many and varied forms of life we now have on our planet, as discussed in